Sonar Team USA 1 fuses more than six decades of racing experience in their 2016 Paralympic Campaign.

 In Paralympic competition the Sonar is sailed as a sloop rig with no spinnaker.
 Instead teams remain inside the cockpit and use a whisker pole to ‘wing’ the jib downwind.
 First selected as a demonstration sport for the Atlanta games in 1996, sailing became a full-fledged Paralympic sport in 2000 at Sydney.
 Since that time Paralympic sailing has progressed to be an elite internationally competitive sport.
 Because of the growing number of Sonars in the world as well as the boats aptness to be sailed by any ability crew, many disabled sailors are competing in open events.

-Donations keep our campaign running.
-Through the Windmark Sailing Foundation we can process your tax-deductible cash donation that will directly support our campaign costs including buying new sails, transporting and maintaining the boat, covering meals on the road, and securing housing for events.
-If you have hotel or airline points that you wish to share with the team to help offset travel costs, we can accept those donations as well.
+Donations kept our campaign running.
+Through the Windmark Sailing Foundation we received your tax-deductible cash donation that helped offset our campaign costs including purchasing new sails, transporting and maintaining the boat, covering meals on the road, and securing housing for events.
+Thank you to all of the individuals, clubs, organizations, and businesses that supported Team USA One!